 The other thing that can be useful for a small pantry is to be very good at menu planning as this helps you to only have what you need in the pantry at any given time.
 Lastly, doing a regular cull of what’s in there and trying to use up what’s in the pantry before purchasing more products will make it more manageable.

-Share your hot tips on managing a small pantry.
+Share your hot tips on organising a pantry on the WellSorted Facebook page.